 When planting companion plants for apple trees, avoid plants that have deeper roots as they can compete and even damage the tree’s shallow roots.
 Plants that can harm apple trees include tubers and root vegetables such as potatoes, sweet potatoes, and carrots.

 It’s also not a good idea to plant other fruit trees too close to your apple tree.
 While most fruit trees have 90% of their roots in the first 2 feet of soil, their roots can compete with your apple tree.
 For this reason, plant other fruit trees at least 5-15 feet away.

 Where Do You Plant Apple Tree Companion Plants?

 For companion plants that need more sun, such as wildflowers, lavender, and rosemary, consider planting them outside of the tree’s canopy.
 Others such as nasturtiums and chives prefer partial sun and can be planted underneath the apple tree.

-For pollinating companion plants, it’s best to plant them 25 feet or less from the apple tree.
+For companion flowers, it’s best to plant them within 25 feet of your apple tree.
 However, they will still benefit the apple tree up to 50 feet away.
-Any more than that and pollinators will be unlikely to visit both the pollinating plant and the apple tree’s flowers.
+Any longer than this and pollinators will be unlikely to visit both the companion flower and the apple tree’s flowers.

 Can Potted Apple Trees Have Companion Plants?

 It’s generally not a good idea to plant a companion plant in the same pot as an apple tree.
 Doing so can limit the root spacing and harm the potted apple tree’s growth.
-Potted apple trees also have a finite amount of soil and nutrients, and need to be repotted into a larger pot every 3-5 years.
+Potted apple trees also have a finite amount of soil and nutrients, and need to be repotted into a larger pot with fresh potting soil every 3-5 years.

-While it’s not a good idea to pair an apple tree and a companion plant in the same pot, you can definitely use a separate pot for each plant and keep them close to each other.
+However, you can definitely use a separate pot for each plant and keep them close to each other.
 With this, there’s no minimum distance to maintain.
-However, avoid touching the two plant’s leaves together since mold or disease can spread from the contact.
+Still, avoid touching the two plant’s leaves together since mold or disease can spread from the contact.